CULTURAL ORGANIZATIONS CLOSE IN BALBOA PARK DUE TO COVID-19

 Balboa Park, San Diego, CA -

-On behalf of the members of the Balboa Park Cultural Partnership, we would like to share proactive precautions being implemented regarding COVID-19.
+On behalf of the members of the Balboa Park Cultural Partnership, we would like to share the latest closure and reopening information regarding COVID-19.
 Your safety and health are of our highest concern.

 During these rapidly changing times, venues in the Park have been closely monitoring and implementing recommendations provided by government agencies and public health officials, including the CDC (Centers for Disease Control and Prevention), California Department of Public Health Info and San Diego County Health and Human Services Agency (Public Health).

 In response to the current state of the COVID-19 situation and Governor Newsom’s announcement asking people to stay at home, the following Balboa Park venues will remain closed to the public until further notice.

 San Diego Museum of Art, San Diego Museum of Man, Balboa Park Carousel, Marston House Museum, Fleet Science Center, Museum of Photographic Arts, San Diego Art Institute, San Diego Air and Space Museum, San Diego Automotive Museum, San Diego History Center, San Diego Model Railroad Museum, San Diego Natural History Museum, Spanish Village Art Center, Veterans Museum at Balboa Park, Timken Museum of Art, WorldBeat Center, San Diego Zoo, House of Pacific Relations International Cottages, United Nations Gift Shop, Prado Perk coffee cart, and Panama 66 cart and restaurant.